sleslein/chi-js-design-system-talk/presentation.md

 # Components

-Lego bricks used to compose the user experience.

-Are created from the design system's **foundations**.

 <!--
 Comment: Now, as developers in the year 2024, we all know what components are.
 They're the basic building blocks of our web apps.
-Buttons, textboxes, dropdowns, and other inputs.
+Buttons, textbox, dropdowns, and other inputs.
 Header and side navigation, links, etc.

 Comment:  One chief goal of components is to bring consistency to the elements users interact with on a regular basis.
 The buttons all look and feel the same.
 They have the same user experience.
 Dropdowns or date pickers offer the same interactions across all pages.